tinyvision-ai-inc/pico-ice/Docs/programming_the_fpga.md

 On Windows, while the RaspberryPi guide mentions using Visual Studio Code with a plugin a an IDE, better results were obtained by using the [WSL2 environment](https://learn.microsoft.com/en-us/windows/wsl/install).

-## Using a Drag-Drop or file copy scheme
+## Using a drag and drop file copy

 You would need a compiler toolchain installed for building the [UF2 Utils](https://github.com/tinyvision-ai-inc/uf2-utils) on your system.
 On Windows, you can use <https://github.com/microsoft/uf2> instead,